A Note From The Legal Helpdesk: A Primer on Opportunity Zones for Alabama REALTORS®

 To take part in the Opportunity Zone program, eligible taxpayers[viii] establish and/or invest in a Qualified Opportunity Fund (QOF), which is a corporation or partnership set up for investing in an OZ.[ix]
 To establish a QOF, the QOF submits a self-certification to the IRS in the tax year it is created through a form attached to the QOF’s federal income tax return.[x]

-Investments in a QOF must be capital gains (i.e., gains from the sale of a security or other investment property) invested within 180 days from the date of sale into a QOF.[xi]
+Investments in a QOF must be capital gains (i.e., gains from the sale of a security, real property, or other investment property) invested within 180 days from the date of sale into a QOF.[xi]
 To qualify for the deductions, investments cannot be made into a QOF by direct cash contribution,[xii] and investments cannot be put directly into activity in an OZ but must go through the QOF.